Here are answers to some of the questions we’ve been asked. Don’t see the answer here? Ask away!

 Not at this time.
-If this is a tool that works for you, you’re welcome to record rehearsals and practice on your own.
+If this is a tool that works for you, you’re welcome to record rehearsals and practice with that.

 Do I have to memorize the music?

-No. It makes for a better concert experience (for both the singers and the audience) if you have your music memorized, so we do encourage you to try to memorize as much as possible.
-However, you can use music during concerts if you need it (and many folks do).
+It makes for a better concert experience if you have your music memorized, so we encourage you to try, but you can use music during concerts if you need it.

 Do you only accept new members in September?

 No, feel free to drop by any time!
 We have our major concerts in January and June.
-If you are joining right before a concert, you and the director will decide together whether you’re ready to perform, but you’re still welcome to come on Tuesdays and sing!
+If you join right before a concert, you and the director will decide together whether you’re ready to perform, but you’re still welcome to come on Tuesdays and sing!

 What if I need to miss a rehearsal?

 We understand that we all have lives outside of choir, and sometimes that means missing a rehearsal.
 If you aren’t going to be there on a Tuesday, or for some other scheduled choir event, we ask that you let your section leader know.
 If you need to miss several rehearsals, we’d still like to have you come on Tuesdays and sing with us, and you and the director can decide together whether you’ll be ready to sing in the concert.

 What if I need to miss an outreach performance or retreat?

 When we are scheduling something for a time other than a Tuesday, we ask the choir as far in advance as possible to make sure that we’ll have enough singers to participate.